Click here for the Foreword

 Or E-mail: email@example.com

-A new helpline for the Jewish learning disabilities community, run jointly by Kisharon, Langdon and jweb.
+Aimed at the Jewish learning disabilities community, the jweb helpline is provided jointly by Kisharon, Langdon and jweb.

 Helpline No: 0300 222 5949 or Email firstname.lastname@example.org.